xdsswar/JavaFx-SliderShow-Background-Animation/README.md

 ```

 # Tip
-If you like you can create the .jar file and import it in Scene Builder to use it with fxml.
+If you like you can create the .jar file and import it in Scene Builder to use with fxml.